12 Top-Rated Attractions & Things to Do in Naples, Florida

 7. Marco Island Beaches

 Each of these beach areas has its own feel.
 Tigertail Beach, the first beach you come to, looks out onto a small body of water and mangroves.
-This is where many families set up shop.
-You can rent umbrellas, kayaks, and SUPS, and there are restrooms.
+This is where many families set up shop, and restrooms are nearby.
+You can rent umbrellas, kayaks, and stand up paddleboards.
 But other people who park here walk around this beach, beyond a line of mangroves to the south, where the beach opens up into a huge stretch of white sand.

 If you have a passion for plants or just want to experience what it's like to walk among more than 1,000 tropical plants, be sure to visit the Naples Botanical Gardens.
 Spread out over 170 acres, the garden is more than just pleasant paths through colorful and interesting plants.
 The gardens are specifically focused on plants and ecosystems that exist between the 26th parallel north and the 26th parallel south.